"Phillips curve" meaning in English

 1. (economics) A single-equation empirical model describing a historical inverse relationship between rates of unemployment and corresponding rates of inflation that result within an economy.
 Categories (topical): Economics

-Sense id: en-Phillips_curve-en-noun-4DYs312C Categories (other): English entries with incorrect language header Topics: economics, science, sciences
+Sense id: en-Phillips_curve-en-noun-4DYs312C Categories (other): English entries with incorrect language header, Pages with 1 entry, Pages with entries Topics: economics, sciences

 Inflected forms